Theoretical Foundations of Conformal Prediction: Fixed-weight conformal prediction

 Next, we focus on conformal prediction with \emph{fixed} weights---ones that don't depend on $X$ or $Y$---in order to be more robust to deviations from exchangeability.
 For example, in a time series, we may want to give recent data higher weights relative to data from long ago, since we expect that the distribution of recent points is closer to that of the test point.
 In this section, we will, a-priori, assign each of our data points a weight, $w_i \geq 0$ for all $i \in [n+1]$, with larger weights indicating greater relevance.
 When we run Algorithm~\ref{alg:wtd-full-cp} with this non-data-dependent vector of weights, we call it \emph{fixed-weight} conformal prediction.

-Incorporating weights allows us to achieve a coverage guarantee for exchangeable datasets and bound the loss of coverage for datasets that violate the exchangeability assumption.
-The point is that if choose the weights well, the weighted procedure will be more robust to certain violations of exchangeability.
+Incorporating weights allows us to achieve a coverage guarantee for exchangeable datasets, and bound the loss of coverage for datasets that violate the exchangeability assumption.
+The key idea is that if we choose the weights well, the weighted procedure will be more robust to certain violations of exchangeability.
 We state this formally next.
-Throughout this section, we will use the notation $Z_i = (X_i,Y_i)$ for the data points. \begin{theorem} Let weights $w_1,\dots,w_{n+1}\geq 0$ be fixed, with $\sum_i w_i = 1$ and $w_{n+1}\geq w_i$ for all $i$.
+Throughout this section, we will use the notation $Z_i = (X_i,Y_i)$ for the data points, and will define scores $S^y_i$ as usual. \begin{theorem}[Coverage guarantee for fixed-weight conformal prediction] Let weights $w_1,\dots,w_{n+1}\geq 0$ be fixed, with $\sum_i w_i = 1$ and $w_{n+1}\geq w_i$ for all $i$.
 Let $Z_1,\dots,Z_{n+1}$ be random variables with any joint distribution.
 Fix any symmetric score function $s$, and define the prediction set

 Then,